Melvin42/Darkly/SQL_Injection_Search_Images/Resources/Readme.md

 Surname : If you read this just use this md5 decode lowercase then sha256 to win this flag ! : 1928e8083cf461a51303633093573c46
 ```

-In kali linux, as the comment says us, we can decode this MD5 hash.
+In kali linux, as the comment tell us, we can decode this MD5 hash.

 ```
 echo -n 1928e8083cf461a51303633093573c46 > images.hash